andrew-hesse/access-assignment-query/README.md

 Some groups may have been deleted but still have assignments.
 These are silently handled and marked as `[Deleted Group: <id>]` in the output.

+## Use Cases

+This access assignment list is useful for:

+- **Security Audits**: Review who has access to what across your organization
+- **Compliance Reporting**: Generate access reports for auditors
+- **Access Reviews**: Identify over-privileged users or unnecessary permissions
+- **Onboarding/Offboarding**: Verify access is properly granted or revoked
+- **Organization Analysis**: Understand access patterns across accounts and teams

 ## Contributing

-Feel free to modify the script for your needs.
-Common modifications:
+Feel free to modify the tool for your needs.
+Common customizations:

-- Filter permission sets by name pattern
+- Filter by specific permission sets or accounts
-- Output to JSON instead of CSV
+- Output to JSON or Excel format
-- Add email addresses (requires additional API calls)
+- Add email addresses or other user attributes
-- Export to Excel with formatting
+- Include permission set policies for detailed analysis

 ## License